-Failure to notify of scheduled meeting cancellations for two meetings in any calendar year may result in the loss of meeting room privileges for a period of six months.
+Failure to notify of scheduled meeting cancellations for two meetings in any 12 month period may result in the loss of meeting room privileges for the duration of up to six months.

-The library reserves the right to deny further use of the meeting rooms to groups or organizations who do not comply with this policy.
+The library reserves the right to deny further use of the meeting rooms to individuals, groups, or organizations who do not comply with this policy.

 To agree to abide by these guidelines, click here.